devopsgroup-io/catapult/README.md

 **Welcome to devopsgroup.io Catapult Release Management**, a complete DevOps Release Management solution featuring automated website deployment and continuous integration following Gitflow and SCRUM workflows.
 Built for Developers, simple enough to use by non-Developers.

+* Configuration Management via CloudFlare, DigitalOcean, Git, GPG, and Vagrant
+* Automated Deployments via AWS, Bamboo, Bitbucket, and GitHub

-As a non-Developer you may think - *I already have a website, why do I need Catapult?* Over time you will find yourself or find yourself paying a freelancer or a development company hundreds or even thousands of dollars to manage or interact with the DevOps (Development Operations) and solve these problems:
+As a **non-Developer** you may think - *I already have a website, why do I need Catapult?* Over time you will find yourself or find yourself paying a freelancer or a development company hundreds or even thousands of dollars to manage or interact with the DevOps (Development Operations) and solve these problems:

   * *Production is down.*
   * *We need a test site.*